 UK trials world-first personalised disruption-messaging technology

-East Midlands Trains is currently piloting a new communications technology in a bid to drastically transform rail journeys for passengers.
+East Midlands Railway is currently piloting a new communications technology in a bid to drastically transform rail journeys for passengers.

-East Midlands Trains (EMT) has begun testing new communications technology that notifies passengers of disruption to their journeys with personalised messages direct through Facebook Messenger – a world first for the rail industry.
+East Midlands Railway (EMR) has begun testing new communications technology that notifies passengers of disruption to their journeys with personalised messages direct through Facebook Messenger – a world first for the rail industry.

-Passengers can opt in to receive personalised disruption information via Facebook Messenger through a ‘Keep Me Updated’ button on the EMT website for any EMT service, including regular commutes.
+Passengers can opt in to receive personalised disruption information via Facebook Messenger through a ‘Keep Me Updated’ button on the EMR website for any EMR service, including regular commutes.

 The messages are tailored to individual passengers and individual journey legs rather than entire rail lines or journeys and cover any delays greater than 10 per cent of the total journey time.